kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-40-expose-workload-apigateway.md

    >**NOTE:** If you are running Kyma on k3d, add `httpbin.kyma.local` to the entry with k3d IP in your system's `/etc/hosts` file.

-   >**NOTE:** If you don't specify a Namespace for your service, the default APIRule Namespace is used.
+   >**NOTE:** If you don't specify a Namespace for your Service, the default APIRule Namespace is used.

 2. Send a `GET` request to the Function: